 Longer draperies also gives the illusion of taller windows.

-So to be honest, I always install my curtains this way (even in rooms with tall ceilings).
+So to be honest, I always install my curtains this way (even in rooms with taller ceilings).
 I just think they look better in most situations.

-Another trick for making a low ceiling look higher is to keep your window coverings simple.
+Another trick for making ceilings appear higher is to keep your window coverings simple.

-Almost every one who comes into my house thinks this wall is at least 9 feet high, and it really is only eight feet tall.
+Almost everyone who comes into my house thinks this wall is at least 9 feet high, and it isn’t.
+It’s a standard 8-foot height.

 The straight up and down lines of simple panels don’t break up the flow to the ceiling.

-Having windows that take up most of the wall space also helps…but that’s not an easy thing to add if your house doesn’t already have them.
+Having windows that take up most of the wall space and provide a spectacular view also helps.
+(But obviously that’s not an easy thing to add if your house doesn’t already have them.)

-Curtains with frills or tiers focus your attention part way up the window which emphasizes the short wall.
+Curtains with frills or tiers focus your attention part way up the window which emphasizes makes the wall look shorter.

 The third tip is to use low, horizontal furniture.

-The horizontal lines also draw your attention away from the height of the ceiling, so you don’t notice it as much.
+The horizontal lines also draw your attention away from the ceiling, so you don’t notice it as much.